chendoy/chat-project-ISE182/README.md

 - [V] message limit via PL
 - [V] check timzone
 - [V] make the chat panel scroll automatically when a new message is sent (Only if at bottom?)
-- Adding sort and filter options in chatroom window
+- [V] Adding sort and filter options in chatroom window
-- 2 unit tests
+- [V] 2 unit tests
-- Create a primitive message object for PL that the BL will send
+- [V] Create a primitive message object for PL that the BL will send
-- Check chat appearance improvement (bubble chat?)

 # Sandy:

-- 2 unit tests
+- [V] 2 unit tests
-- Logic - sorting and filtering
+- [V] Logic - sorting and filtering
-- Add hello 'username' in chatroom

 *Please write in whatsapp before you start coding something so we will know*